The Vermont Statutes Online

 (D) “Meeting” shall not mean a gathering of a quorum of a public body at a duly warned meeting of another public body, provided that the attending public body does not take action on its business.

-(6) “Quasi-judicial proceeding” means a proceeding which is:
+(8) “Quasi-judicial proceeding” means a proceeding that is:

 (A) a contested case under the Vermont Administrative Procedure Act; or